 Applying the right filters in your ticket search can save you time and effort as you grade tickets for your team.
 With Smart Attributes, you have more tools to search for tickets that are relevant and drive actionable insights for your business.

 To configure, go to the top right of your screen and select Settings > Ticket/User Attributes.
 There will be 3 headers at the top of the screen to choose from.

 Add Your Own Custom Attribute

 If there are specific keywords you'd like to use in your filtered search, you can set them up in Smart Attributes.
 Press "Add Smart Attribute" and turn on your new custom field.
 From here you can title your keyword search, add the word(s) that you want to search for in your desired tickets, and select the users (agents and/or customers) you want to focus on within each ticket interaction.

-When you select Smart Attributes, you will also see 3 new attributes.
+When you select Smart Attributes, you will also see 3 existing attributes.
 Each attribute has been pre-configured to search for a list of keywords.
 These attributes are originally off, so you must turn them on if you want to use them.

 **After turning on smart attributes, allow at least one hour for all tickets to update the new fields.
 Until that update time is complete, no tickets will match that filter specification.**

 Once these options are turned on, they will be available for you to choose in your search filter dropdown in the Tickets tab (depending on your package, you can also filter with them in your automations).
 You must add these attributes in your filter in order for them to be applied in your ticket search.